phiresky/masters-thesis/content/6_results.md

 ### Assembly task

-@Fig:resassembly shows the results on the assembly task with ten agents and four boxes.
+The assembly task is different from the previous tasks in that the agents have to manipulate the environment in order reach their goal.
+In order to solve the task, the agents need to show collaborative skills in deciding on the final destination of the assembled cluster of objects as well as succeed in moving the objects to that location.
+They also need to understand when the goal has been reached in order to not move the boxes apart again. @Fig:resassembly shows the results on the assembly task with ten agents and four boxes.
 The three aggregation methods perform very similar, with the attentive aggregation learning the task slightly quicker.

 ![Results on the assembly task.](images/plots/2021-07-22_17.44.09-assembly (by agg method).svg){#fig:resassembly}

 ### Clustering task with two clusters

-@Fig:resclustering2 shows the results on the clustering task with four boxes split into two clusters.
-The results are similar in all cases.
+The clustering task is an extension of the assembly task with a _third_ aggregation group for the second cluster of objects.
+To successfully solve this task, the agents need to be able to distinguish between the two object types and split the work of moving them. @Fig:resclustering2 shows the results on the clustering task with four boxes split into two clusters.
+The results are similar in all cases, with all policies solving the task for most runs.
 An example of a successful episode with mean aggregation is shown in @fig:clustering2.

 ![Results on the clustering task with two clusters.
 The attentive aggregation starts learning slightly faster, but has a lower final result.](images/plots/2021-07-10_18.56.32-Clustering